Mackay Airport (SYD)

 The city enjoys a humid subtropical climate.
 The average high and low temperatures in January are 30.1 and 22.9 degrees Celsius, and 22.5 and 11.1 in July.

 The busiest route from Mackay is to Brisbane Airport, served by QantasLink, Jetstar and Virgin Australia.
-QantasLink also flies to Cairns, Gladstone, Rockhampton and Townsville; Virgin flies to Sydney; and Tiger Airways flies to Sydney and Melbourne.
+QantasLink also flies to Cairns, Gladstone, Rockhampton and Townsville; Virgin flies to Sydney.